-Former Prime Minister of Papua New Guinea, Sir Rabbie Namaliu GCL CSM KCMG is a non-Executive Director of Marengo Mining Limited and non-Executive Director of Bougainville Copper Limited.
-Sir Rabbie Namaliu is a distinguished statesman was also a former speaker of the PNG National Parliament and committed Papua New Guinean with ministerial experience in Foreign Affairs & Trade, Treasury, Primary Industry, Petroleum and Energy and other areas of government responsibility and holds directorships of other Papua New Guinea companies, including non-executive director of Kina Securities Limited, and Chairman of the publicly listed investment company Kina Asset Management Limited.
-Since February 2010, Sir Rabbie has been Chairman of Kramer Ausenco, a new joint venture of PNG engineering company Kramer (PNG) Limited and Ausenco of Australia.
-Inn 2011, Sir Rabbie was appointed the Chairman of the 2012 PNG Gammes Host Organising Committee by the East New Britain Provincial Government to plan and coordinated the preparations of the PNG Games to be held in Kokopo inNovember 2012.
-Sir Rabbie is a member of the Papua New Guinea Institute of Directors.
+Sir Rabbie Namaliu GCL, CSM, KCMG, a distinguished statesman, is a former Prime Minister of Papua New Guinea, a former Speaker of the Papua New Guinea National Parliament, and committed Papua New Guinean with ministerial experience in Foreign Affairs & Trade, Treasury, Primary Industry, Petroleum and Energy, and other areas of government responsibility including being Chairman of the Public Services Commission.
+Sir Rabbie Namaliu holds directorships of various Papua New Guinean companies, including non-Executive Director of Marengo Mining Limited, Bouganville Copper Limited and Director of InterOil Corporation Limited.
+Sir Rabbie Namaliu is the Chairman of the publicly listed investment company Kina Asset Management Limited and Kramer Ausenco, a joint venture of PNG engineering company Kramer (PNG) Limited and Ausenco of Australia.
+He is also the Chairman and non-Executive Director of Kina Securities Limited and recently became a Director of the Post Courier.
+Sir Rabbie Namaliu was appointed Chairman of the 2012 PNG Games Host Organising Committee by the East New Britain Provincial Government to plan and coordinate the preparations of the PNG Games held in Kokopo.
+Sir Rabbie Namaliu is currently a member of the Papua New Guinea Institute of Directors.